Service Authentication

 Security

-- Always validate JWT tokens contain expected claims
+- Always validate that JWT tokens contain the expected claims.

 Error Handling